stackrox/kube-linter/docs/generated/checks.md

 **Enabled by default**: Yes

-**Description**: Indicates when containers have a liveness probe to a not exposed port.
+**Description**: Indicates when containers have a startup probe to a not exposed port.

-**Remediation**: Check which ports you've exposed and ensure they match what you have specified in the liveness probe.
+**Remediation**: Check which ports you've exposed and ensure they match what you have specified in the startup probe.

 **Template**: [startup-port](templates.md#startup-port-exposed)
 ## unsafe-proc-mount